Issaquah Middle School

 These electives are scheduled around your child’s core and other required classes.
 Every attempt will be made to honor elective choices however some courses may not fit in your child’s schedule and therefore, cannot be guaranteed.

-- Intermediate Band – This class is for students who have completed Beginning Band or any student with prior experience playing a traditional band instrument.
+Intermediate Band – This class is for students who have completed Beginning Band or any student with prior experience playing a traditional band instrument.
 The majority of students in this class will be in the 7th grade.
 The focus of the class will be on more advanced elements of reading music, continued reinforcement of proper playing techniques, as well as introducing more advanced concert literature.
 An instrument is required for each student and typically available to rent from a local music store or from IMS.
 Daily practice and participation in concerts are required and are part of the student’s grade.
-More information about band at IMS.

-- Concert Band – This class is for students who have completed both Beginning and Intermediate Band or who have significant prior experience on their instrument.
+Concert Band – This class is for students who have completed both Beginning and Intermediate Band or who have significant prior experience on their instrument.
 The majority of students in this class will be in the 8th grade.
 Focus is placed on advanced instrument techniques, and preparing students to play advanced band literature.
 The Concert Band will perform at the Eastshore Region Music Festival in the spring.
 An instrument is required for each student and typically available to rent from a local music store or from IMS.
 Daily practice and participation in concerts are required and are part of the student’s grade.
-More information about band at IMS.

 WORLD LANGUAGE (8th grade only)